PixarAnimationStudios/OpenUSD/.github/pull_request_template.md

 ### Checklist

+[ ] I have created this PR based on the dev branch

 [ ] I have followed the [coding conventions](https://openusd.org/release/api/_page__coding__guidelines.html)

 [ ] I have added unit tests that exercise this functionality (Reference: